tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 If an RA provided by the router on the network defines an Explicit PvD that has additional information, and this additional information JSON dictionary contains the key "dohTemplate", then the client SHOULD add this DoH server to its list of known DoH configurations.
 The domains that the DoH server claims authority for are listed in the "dnsZones" key.
-Clients MUST use one of the methods for validating a designation described in {{svcb}} or {{pvd-mutual}}.

-Local deployments that want to designate a resolver for a private name that is not easily signed with DNSSEC MUST provide an alternate method of validating a designation, particularly the one described in {{pvd-mutual}}.
+Local deployments that want to designate a resolver for a private name that is not easily signed with DNSSEC MUST provide an alternate method of validating a designation, such as described in {{confirm-zone-apex}} or {{confirm-cert-name}}.

 # Discovery of DoH Capabilities for Direct Resolvers